titiomathias/angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.

+# What is ProtocoloGreenhand

+Based in cyberpunk universe, this project it's a news website about what's happening in Night City with secret resources for the Resistence.
+The Resistence it's a activists group in Night City that help people in crisis situations, and with this site they share news and missions to another agents interested.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.